 Gaelic Steak Flambe – This recipe could bring the house down!

-I thought that I would go ahead and do a blog post for St. Patty’s Day before the actual holiday since I cooked Valentine’s Dinner on Valentine’s Day and I guess that really is too late if you are interested in trying this recipe yourself!
-We did have quite the flame that evening and torching food is always fun, so this is a really cool recipe (especially if you are in the mood to impress someone with your culinary talents!). 😉
+I thought that I would go ahead and do a recipe post for St. Patrick’s Day before the actual holiday.
+I cooked Valentine’s dinner on Valentine’s Day and I guess that really is too late if you are interested in trying this recipe yourself.
+We did have quite the flame while preparing the Gaelic Steak that evening and torching food is always fun, so this is a really cool recipe (especially if you are in the mood to impress someone with your culinary talents). 😉

-This really was an awesome recipe for the steak and the potatoes.
+This really was an incredible recipe for the steak and the potatoes.
 I changed the recipe for the steak quite a bit, so I will give you my version.
-The one thing that is the same is the Irish Whiskey!
-You cannot have a St. Patty’s Day dinner without including that! 😉 I have made a few changes to the potato recipe as well.
+The one thing that is the same is the Irish Whiskey.
+You cannot have a St. Patrick’s Day dinner without including that! 😉 I have made a few changes to the potato recipe as well.

 Gaelic Steak Flambe

 3 Tbsp. unsalted butter